Paula Ribó: Career

 In 2019, Ribó launched her solo music career under the stage name of Rigoberta Bandini, a fusion of names from human rights activist Rigoberta Menchú and John Fante character Arturo Bandini.
 In 2020, she rose to prominence in Spain as her single "In Spain We Call It Soledad" became viral in Spotify.

 In December 2021, she was selected to participate in the first edition of Benidorm Fest, the song festival organised to determine 's entry for the Eurovision Song Contest, with the song "Ay mamá", placing as the runner-up.
 The song became her first entry in the Spanish charts, as well as her first single to reach the first position in the Spanish charts.
 Having already accumulated a large fanbase, the appearance at Benidorm Fest "catapulted her to the top of the Spanish music industry".

 Ribó has written two "songs of the summer" for Estrella Damm, each with Spanish and Catalan versions.
 In 2021, she wrote "A ver qué pasa" / "Aviam què passa", which she also performed, and in 2022 wrote "Aquí, ahora y así" / "Aquí, ara i així", which was performed by Santi Balmes, Clara Viñals, and Renaldo.
 She also wrote the song "Bienvenidos al show", performed by Amaia, in 2022; a few months later, the two announced another song, "Así bailaba", performed together.

-In August 2023, her song "Canciones de Amor a Ti" was featured in the soundtrack of Amazon Prime Video "Red, White & Royal Blue" film.
+In August 2023, her song "Canciones de Amor a Ti" was featured in the soundtrack of Amazon Prime Video's "Red, White & Royal Blue" film.